 A key pair is the pairing of a public and private key.

-A legacy address is an older address format that begins with a “1”.
+A legacy address is an older address format that begins with a “1” in terms of BTC.

 Litecoin is a decentralized, peer-to-peer cryptocurrency network featuring cheap transaction costs.
 Litecoin (LTC), as a cryptocurrency, is exchanged using said network.